djsmith42/utahjs-2012-11-01/README.md

 November 1, 2012
 ----------------

-To run the sample code, you'll need Python.
+To run the sample code, you'll need Python and Flask:

-To get setup, do this:
+	sudo apt-get install python
 	pip install flask

+Now run the server:

 	python demo.py

-Now to go `http://127.0.0.1:5000` in your browser
+And go to `http://127.0.0.1:5000` in your browser.